September 17, 2025

 MRI with Contrast Agents

-Approximately 25% of MRI scans are performed using contrast agents.
-Contrast agents are used in MRIs to increase the visual differences between tissues and fluids in the body.
-The increase in contrast enhances the quality of the images, thus allowing more accurate diagnoses.
-Contrast agents are commonly used with areas such as soft tissue, abnormal tissue, blood vessels, and specific organs.
-For example, gadolinium-based contrast agents are commonly used in cardiac imaging as they allow the imaging of a myocardial infarction.
-Contrast agents are administered by injecting into a vein in the hand or arm through an intravenous (IV) line.
-The injection of contrast agents can cause nausea and vomiting, which can be particularly dangerous when lying down (as in an MRI scanner) due to the risk of airway blockage.
+For example, gadolinium-based contrast agents are commonly used in cardiac imaging as they allow the imaging of a myocardial infarction4.
+Contrast agents are administered by injecting into a vein in the hand or arm through an intravenous (IV) line5.
+The injection of contrast agents can cause nausea and vomiting, which can be particularly dangerous when lying down (as in an MRI scanner) due to the risk of airway blockage6.
 Fasting is therefore recommended before an MRI with contrast agents to reduce the risk of vomiting and ensure clear imaging.

 Abdominal or Pelvic MRI

 Eating or drinking triggers processes in the body to digest what has just been ingested.
-This involves peristalsis - involuntary muscle contractions throughout the digestive tract to move the food through the digestive system.
-These muscle movements can cause smearing or anomalies in the MRI image (known as artifacts).
-Artifacts may decrease the quality of the MRI image and could obscure any disease-associated anomalies or tumors in surrounding tissues.
-To prevent this from happening, people undergoing abdominal or pelvic MRIs must fast prior to the scan as this will decrease the muscle movements of peristalsis, giving a clearer image.
-MRI scans focusing on areas such as the liver or pancreas will require fasting as these organs are located adjacent to the digestive tract and, therefore, experience peristalsis-related artifacts, decreasing image quality.
+This involves peristalsis - involuntary muscle contractions throughout the digestive tract to move the food through the digestive system7.
+These muscle movements can cause smearing or anomalies in the MRI image (known as artefacts)8.
+Artefacts may decrease the quality of the MRI image and could obscure any disease-associated anomalies or tumours in surrounding tissues.

 Magnetic Resonance Cholangiopancreatography

-• Reduce artifacts caused by peristalsis.
+• Reduce artefacts caused by peristalsis.

 • Reduce fluid secretions in the stomach or duodenum, which could interfere with the imaging.